Vented vs Unvented Hot Water Cylinders

 How much will it cost to install and maintain?

 The simpler and cheaper option to install is a vented cylinder.
-Unvented cylinders require specialist installation (the engineer must have a G3 Unvented Hot Water qualification in addition to being Gas Safe registered) and ongoing maintenance to keep them working at optimum levels.
+Unvented cylinders need specialist installation (the engineer must have a G3 Unvented Hot Water qualification in addition to being Gas Safe registered) and ongoing maintenance to keep them working at optimum levels.

 Running costs will be affected by your cylinder's heating method.
 Vented and unvented cylinders can be heated either directly or indirectly.